 Albrecht and Manfred Dix, the chief economist for Gov. John Bel Edwards’ administration, cautioned that their figures used to build the estimates were highly uncertain because it was difficult to determine how long the economic shutdown could last and when consumer confidence will return.

 “People have to feel comfortable going out.
 I went to the store this weekend, and if this is the new norm, it sucks,” Albrecht said.

-The four-member panel also reduced the forecast for general tax collections in the budget year ending June 30 by $123 million.
+The four-member panel also cut the forecast for general tax collections in the budget year ending June 30 by $123 million.
 Lawmakers will have to make cuts to the existing budget or find ways to offset the loss with other revenue sources.

 The conference includes: Senate President Page Cortez; House Speaker Clay Schexnayder; Commissioner of Administration Jay Dardenne, the governor’s chief budget adviser; and Stephen Barnes, an independent economist from the University of Louisiana at Lafayette.
 To set the new forecasts required a unanimous decision.

-The current legislative session must end June 1, and lawmakers are starting to question whether they can complete a budget in time — or if they’ll need to convene a special session to finish crafting the spending plans.
+The current legislative session must end June 1, and lawmakers are starting to question whether they can complete a budget in time — or if they’ll need to convene a special session in June to finish crafting the spending plans.

 “I’m less optimistic that given the amount of time that we have left, that we’re going to be able to get final passage of a budget” in the regular session, said Cortez, a Lafayette Republican.

 Louisiana received a $1.8 billion direct aid grant from Congress.
 The governor intends to earmark $810 million for local government agencies and the remaining dollars for state agencies.